Class 3 Curriculum Newsletter Autumn Term 2018

 Welcome to an extremely busy term in Class 3 – as always!!
 We have some fantastic and enjoyable activities planned to enable us to make outstanding progress along our learning journey.

 Our topic this term is ‘Vicious Vikings’.
 We will be studying the Viking way of life, know about them as raiders and settlers and understand how we know about the past.
 We will locate countries linked with the Vikings and study physical and human geography influences on their lives.
 Art, D & T and music will be taught through our very creative topic.

-In English, we will be working on a range of genres; discussion and as always developing our narrative skills), writing non-chronological reports and poetry.
+In English, we will be working on a range of genres: exploring Viking myths (developing our narrative skills), writing non-chronological reports and poetry.

-In addition to writing, English will also encompass a focus on reading skills, and will be taught through guided reading, reading comprehension, spellings, grammar and punctuation.
+In addition to writing, English will also encompass a focus on reading skills, and will be taught through ‘Reading for Understanding’ lessons, reading comprehension, spellings and grammar and punctuation.
 Your continued support in helping children to learn spellings and listen to them read is much valued, thank you.

 Homework will be set to enhance and consolidate children’s learning.
 This will be given out on Wednesday and must be returned by the following Monday.
 If the children have any problems, please encourage them to come and speak to an adult as soon as possible.
 I run ‘homework clinics’ some afternoon break times to address any problems.

 We encourage the children to adopt a love of reading across a wide range of text types.
 In addition to texts read in reading for understanding and English, children will have a reading book which they should read at home, and record in their school planner.
 Please support children in their reading at home (which, in addition to books, can include comics, e-books, magazines, newspapers, leaflets etc.) Please can children aim to read at least 3 times a week at home and have their planner signed by an adult.
 This will have huge impact on children’s progress, both in reading and writing.